Esther McVey: Parliamentary career

-Member of Parliament for Wirral West (2010–2015)
+1st term (2010–2015)

-In the 2010 general election, McVey gained Wirral West on defeating the Labour candidate, Phil Davies, by a 2,436 majority (16,726 votes cast, 42.5% vote share).
-In 2010, McVey was Parliamentary Private Secretary to then-Employment Minister Chris Grayling.
+At the 2010 general election, McVey was elected to Parliament as MP for Wirral West with 42.5% of the vote and a majority of 2,436.

+In November 2010, McVey was Parliamentary Private Secretary to then-Employment Minister Chris Grayling.
 From 2012 to 2013, she was Parliamentary Under-Secretary for Work and Pensions, working under Iain Duncan Smith.

 In December 2013, she was formally reprimanded for using House of Commons notepaper and postage to electioneer for the Conservative Party; she apologised and repaid the £300 costs.

 David Cameron appointed McVey Minister of State for Employment in the Department for Work and Pensions in an October 2013 reshuffle.
-McVey was later sworn into the Privy Council on 27 February 2014.
+This led to McVey being sworn into the Privy Council on 27 February 2014.
 Shortly after being made Minister for Employment, McVey had the responsibility for the Health and Safety Executive taken away after it was reported that a demolition company had been found to be in violation of health and safety laws while she was director.

-In April 2014 McVey apologised for a tweet criticising the Wirral Labour Party that was issued during the Hillsborough memorial service.
+In April 2014, McVey apologised for a tweet criticising the Wirral Labour Party that was sent during the Hillsborough memorial service.
 Social media posts at the time claimed the timing of the tweet showed a lack of respect.

+McVey is a supporter of Conservative Way Forward, a Thatcherite organisation.

 In November 2014, then-backbench Labour MP John McDonnell discussed a "Sack Esther McVey Day" among Labour activists and politicians, saying that "a whole group in the audience" argued 'Why are we sacking her?
 Why aren't we lynching the bastard?'"
 The Conservative Party chairman Grant Shapps called for Labour to withdraw the whip from McDonnell.
 The official Labour Party Twitter feed said McDonnell's comments "don't represent the views of the Labour Party.
 He speaks for himself".
 In 2015, speaking to Robert Peston of ITV, McDonnell defended his comments by saying that he was "simply report[ing] what was shouted out at a public meeting".
 On the same day as his "lynch" remarks, in a debate in the House of Commons, McDonnell criticised McVey for playing the victim and proceeded to call her a "stain of inhumanity".

 Out of parliament (2015–2017)

-In the 2015 general election, McVey was defeated by the Labour candidate Margaret Greenwood who gained the Wirral West seat by 417 votes.
+At the 2015 general election, McVey was defeated by the Labour candidate Margaret Greenwood, who gained Wirral West with 45.1% of the vote and a majority of 417 votes.

 After losing her seat, McVey took up the post of chair of the British Transport Police Authority from November 2015, on a four-year contract.
-However, ten days after it was announced that a 2017 general election would take place, McVey resigned the post.
-Between the elections she also held part-time jobs as a special adviser to Irish lobbying firm Hume Brophy, a privately-held investment group known as Floreat Group, and a fellowship at the University of Hull.
+However, ten days after it was announced that the snap 2017 general election would take place, McVey resigned the post.
+Between the elections, she also held part-time jobs as a special adviser to Irish lobbying firm Hume Brophy, a privately held investment group known as Floreat Group, and a fellowship at the University of Hull.